desktop/desktop/docs/contributing/setup-linux.md

 Find your distribution on [this list](https://nodejs.org/en/download/package-manager/) and follow the instructions to install the version you require.

+Ensure that you also choose the option for building native Node modules, as those are used in some dependencies used in GitHub Desktop.

 ## Yarn

 Follow [this guide](https://yarnpkg.com/en/docs/install) to install